 April - June 2007

 Ogawa Yōko and Kawakami Hiromi named to Akutagawa Prize selection committee (April 25, 2007)

-The Society to Promote Japanese Literature has named novelists Ogawa Yōko, 45, and Kawakami Hiromi, 49, to the Akutagawa Prize selection committee, bringing the number of members back to the full complement of nine.
+The Society for the Promotion of Japanese Literature has named novelists Ogawa Yōko, 45, and Kawakami Hiromi, 49, to the Akutagawa Prize selection committee, bringing the number of members back to the full complement of nine.
 With the addition of Ogawa and Kawakami, the number of female members becomes almost half the total.
 At the same time, novelist Asada Jirō, 55, was named to a vacancy on the Naoki Prize selection committee, which also has nine members.

 20th Mishima Yukio and Yamamoto Shūgorō Prizes announced (May 15, 2007)

 The 20th Mishima Yukio Prize has been won by Satō Yūya, for Issen no shōsetsu to bakkubeaado (One Thousand Novels and the Bugbear, published by Shinchōsha).
 The 20th Yamamoto Shūgorō Prize will be shared by Onda Riku, for Nakaniwa no dekigoto (Incident in the Terrace Garden, published by Shinchōsha), and Morimi Tomihiko, for Yoru wa mijikashi arukeyo otome (The Night Is Short -- Walk On, Young Maiden, published by Kadokawa Shoten).
 The presentation ceremony will be held in Tokyo on June 22, in conjunction with the presentation ceremony for the Kawabata Yasunari Prize for Literature.